ScryptBrewer/CreateVolShare/README.md

      - ***set -priv advanced; system services web modify -http-enabled true*** command set on storage

 ## Required Files:
-   - CreateVolumeShare
    - AnsibleVolShare.yml    - Main ansible playbook no modifications required
    - uservars.yml           - Varibles that will need updating with each execution
    - defaultvars.yml        - Default Varibles for volume creation and setup
    - secret.yml               - contians host user credentials for setup of config (optional can use extra vars or setup propmpt in ansible play)

 ## Basic setup